 - The expectations expressed by an intent is agnostic to the underlying system implementation, technology and infrastructure.
 Area can be used as managed object in the expectations expressed by an intent to achieve system implementation, technology and infrastructure agnostic.

+Figure 4.1.1-1

 - An intent needs to be quantifiable from network data so that the fulfilment result can be measured and evaluated.